olivierbretaud/to-do-list/README.md

 ## Available Scripts

-Staterkit "TO DO LIST" for react with REACT, REDUX, REACT-ROUTER, ESLINT
+Staterkit "TO DO LIST" with REACT, REDUX, REACT-ROUTER, ESLINT

 ### `npm start`